abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

     - evaluation/
         - A Database and Evaluation Methodology for Optical Flow iccv07.pdf
         - A database and evaluation methodology for optical flow ijcv11.pdf
-        - A naturalistic open source movie for optical fiow evaluation eccv12.pdf
+        - A naturalistic open source movie for optical ﬂow evaluation eccv12.pdf
     - non_dl/
         - A Duality Based Approach for Realtime TV-L1 Optical Flow dagm07.pdf
         - A Filter Formulation for Computing Real Time Optical Flow ral16.pdf